kikuomax/temperature-monitor/README.md

 1. Create a thing (`home-monitor`)

-2. Create certificates for `home-monitor`
+2. Create certificates for the thing `home-monitor`

     Download the following files,
     - `XYZ-certificate.pem.crt`